Tool Safety · 2–5 min talk

 Key Hazards

-• Hand punctures from unhandled tangs
+• Hand injuries from slipping

 2–3 Minute Talk Script